Emirgan Park

 The White Pavilion (Beyaz Köşk) is the third mansion which is only 150 meters far from the Yellow Pavilion.
 The two-story wooden building reminds us the neo-classical style.
 The mansion is used in the daytime as a cafeteria and in the evenings as a restaurant of Turkish-Ottoman cuisine.

-The Emirgan Park is closely associated with the tulip, the flower, which gave its name to an era (1718-1730) of the Ottoman Empire.
+The Emirgan Park is closely associated with the tulip, the traditional flower, which gave its name to an era (1718-1730) of the Ottoman Empire.
 A special garden was established in Emirgan Park in the 1960s.
-Since 2005, an annual international tulip is organized here every April making the park attractive and very colorful with these flowers.
+Since 2005, an annual international tulip festival is organized here every April making the park attractive and very colorful with these flowers.

 If you still doubt, then you should just answer these questions